-A mentor must be competent in performing the scan they intend to oversee and can be any grade clinician.
-Appropriate level of experience for mentors includes (but not exclusively) radiologists, FAMUS accredited practitioners, and sonographers.
+A mentor must be competent in performing the scan they intend to oversee, and can be any grade clinician.
+Appropriate level of experience for mentors includes (but not exclusively) radiologists, FAMUS accredited practitioners and sonographers with appropriate thoracic experience.
 Suitability for an individual to act as a mentor should be determined locally by the candidate's supervisor; if necessary this decision could be guided by the FAMUS committee.